-Community support for the food pantry has been sustained, creative, and generous.
+Community support for the food pantry has been sustained, creative and generous.
 In fact, half our volunteers are non-parishioners who are attracted to our hands-on approach to eliminating local food insecurity.
-Thanks to grants from Land O’Lakes Foundation and again, the Diocese of Virginia, we were able to purchase two refrigerators and three freezers.
-Another two freezers were privately donated.
+Thanks to grants from Land O’Lakes Foundation and the Episcopal Diocese of Virginia we were able to purchase two refrigerators and three freezers, while another two freezers were privately donated.

 We have received food from birthday parties where the honoree asked for food donations in lieu of presents.
 Many neighbors spontaneously bring donations.
 One grandmother “gave” her grandchildren a generous pantry donation as their holiday presents.
 Powhatan School has been a wonderful neighbor.
 Their Fifth Grade has held numerous food and clothing drives for us, and they routinely help keep our shelves well stocked.
-Likewise, Millwood Country Club has, for the past three years, held a holiday party and its ‘ticket’ is a food donation which brought us many hundreds of pounds of staples!
+Likewise, Millwood Country Club has for the past several years held a holiday party with the admission "ticket" being a food donation - efforts that brought us many hundreds of pounds of staples!
 All in all, we operate in a generous community.